If you want to know whether your website is in good SEO shape or not, you need to check your backlinks.

 Use the “Link type” filter on Ahrefs to identify any dofollow backlinks that are harmful to your site.

-As you’ve probably noticed, it’s almost impossible to check each backlink manually, so it’s worth having a few tricks up your sleeve to quickly and efficiently spot those toxic links…
+As you’ve probably noticed, it’s almost impossible to do a backlink audit manually, so it’s worth having a few tricks up your sleeve to quickly and efficiently spot those toxic links and reduce your toxicity score…

 … using pattern matching!